Virtues of a symmetric-structure double copy: Local counterterms with symmetric color-structures

 and the other channels described by functional relabeling: $n^{\pi, \text{ff}}_t=n^{\pi, \text{ff}}_s|_{s \leftrightarrow t}$ and $n^{\pi, \text{ff}}_u=n^{\pi, \text{ff}}_s|_{s \leftrightarrow u}$.
 Of course we could also define \textit{symmetric} color structures in terms of the color generators by introducing an anticommutator as follows:

 After imposing the Fierz Identity on contractions of $d^{abc}$, one can rewrite the adjoint color factors completely in terms of symmeterized trace structures:

 where the $\mathcal{O}(1/N_c)$ terms are multi-trace delta functions.
-For simplicity, we will drop these $SU(N)$ group theory factor for the remainder of the paper, and restrict ourselves to $U(N)$ gauge theories.
-In this new color basis, the NLSM Lagrangian can be re-expressed in the following form, after imposing the equations of motion and dropping boundary terms:
+For simplicity, we will drop these $SU(N_c)$ group theory factor for the remainder of the paper, and restrict ourselves to $U(N_c)$ gauge theories.
+In this new color basis, after imposing the equations of motion and dropping boundary terms, the NLSM Lagrangian can be re-expressed in the following form

-The Feynman rules for this Lagrangian are straightforward and yield the \textit{equivalent} color-dressed $U(N)$ NLSM amplitude:
+The Feynman rules for this Lagrangian are straightforward and yield the \textit{equivalent} color-dressed $U(N_c)$ NLSM amplitude:

 where we have defined the four-point symmetric color factors as: